thesadru/disnake/docs/migrating.rst

 * :meth:`.Cog.cog_command_error`
     - This is a special error handler that is called whenever an error happens inside the cog.
 * :meth:`.Cog.cog_before_invoke` and :meth:`.Cog.cog_after_invoke`
     - A special method that registers a cog before and after invoke hook.
-More information can be found in :ref:`migrating_1_0_before_after_hook`.
+More information can be fond in :ref:`migrating_1_0_before_after_hook`.

 Those that were using listeners, such as ``on_message`` inside a cog will now have to explicitly mark them as such using the :meth:`.commands.Cog.listener` decorator.

-Along with that, cogs have gained the ability to have custom names through specifying it in the class definition line.
-More options can be found in the metaclass that facilitates all this, :class:`.commands.CogMeta`.
+Along with that, cogs have gained the ability to have custom names throgh specifying it in the class definition line.
+More options can be fond in the metaclass that facilitates all this, :class:`.commands.CogMeta`.

 An example cog with every special method registered and a custom name is as follows: